Killing of Khalil Suleiman

 Khalil Suleiman (خليل سليمان) (1943/1944 - 4 March 2002) was a Palestinian doctor and the head of the Palestine Red Crescent Society (PRCS) Emergency Medical Service in Jenin, Palestine.
 He was killed by the Israel Defense Forces (IDF) in 2002 while traveling in an ambulance to rescue a wounded girl during the Second Intifada.
-The IDF stated that they fired on the ambulance because it was driving towards them at high speed, but eyewitnesses disputed this claim.
+The IDF stated that they fired on the ambulance because it was driving towards them at high speed, but eyewitnesses interviewed by Human Rights Watch and Reuters disputed this claim.
 A piece of the ambulance was included in the Jenin Horse, a monument constructed from scrap metal in 2003 and later dismantled by the IDF in 2023.

-Life
+Background

 Suleiman was a doctor.
 Around 1982, he began volunteering with the PRCS and later served as the head of the PRCS Emergency Medical Service in Jenin for 10 years.
 Beginning in 1996, he conducted first aid trainings throughout 40 villages in the West Bank as part of a health education project funded by Norwegian People's Aid.

 Death

 IDF attack on ambulance

-The Jenin Horse, a monument built in 2003 out of scrap metal including a piece of the ambulance where Khalil Suleiman was killed by the IDF.
-The sculpture was removed from Jenin by the IDF in 2023.

 On March 4, 2002, Suleiman was traveling in a clearly marked ambulance while attempting to rescue a wounded girl from Jenin.
 According to the PRCS director and a physician at the Jenin Hospital, the ambulance's trip had been pre-approved by the IDF.
 The IDF fired at the ambulance, hitting the oxygen tanks and causing a fire.
 Sources differ on the weapon used, pointing to gunfire, tank shell, or rifle-mounted grenade.
 Another ambulance team was dispatched to treat the casualties but was prevented from reaching the site of the attack because the IDF fired on their ambulance, wounding them.

 Suleiman burned to death inside the ambulance.
 In addition, five PRCS workers from the two ambulances were injured, including two who were hospitalized with burns.

 In an interview with B'Tselem, a man who lived nearby said that the IDF had taken over an upstairs bedroom in his home the day of the attack.
 The eyewitness stated that he watched the commander fire a grenade at Suleiman's ambulance from the bedroom window.
 The grenade hit the windshield, and the ambulance was then engulfed in flames.
 The next day, he saw that the ambulance had crashed into a house and burned completely.
 He said that some of Suleiman's bones were in the front seat.

-Suleiman's funeral was held on March 5.
+Suleiman was 58 years old when he was killed.
+His funeral was held on March 5.
 The procession through Jenin was led by doctors wearing white coats.
 He was buried in Jenin.